Bomret/NeverNull/README.md

 ------

 ## Basics
 `Option<T>` represents the absence or presence of a value.
+If a `Option<T>` contains a value, we'll call it `Some` from now on.
+If it is empty, we'll call it `None`.

 ```csharp
 Option<int> result = Option.From(2);
 ```
-The above example would evaluate `2` and - because that is a valid integer - return a `Some<int>` and store it in the variable `result`.
+The above example would evaluate `2` and - because that is a valid integer - return a `Some` and store it in the variable `result`.
 The result of the calculation is stored inside the `Some` and can be accessed using the `Value` property:

 ```csharp
 var two = result.Value;